ganeshnikhil/pdf_summarizer_gpt/README.md

 - [License](#license)
 - [Author](#author)
 ## Introduction
 This Python script converts a PDF document into an audio summary.
-It utilizes various libraries to achieve this, including text extraction from PDF files and text summarization using OpenAI's GPT-3.
+It utilizes various libraries to achieve this, including text extraction from PDF files and text summarization using OpenAI's ai model.

 ## Features

 - Extract text from a PDF document.
 - Split the extracted text into manageable chunks.
-- Generate concise summaries of each text chunk using OpenAI's GPT-3.
+- Generate concise summaries of each text chunk using OpenAI's ai model.
 - Convert the generated summaries into speech using text-to-speech technology.

 ## Dependencies